kathoffman/tmleplus/README.md

 # surv_eff_mod

-This function takes two fit objects from the `survtmle` package and calculates the difference and standard errors of the cumulative hazard (or mean) incidence at a specified time for a specified effect modifying variable.
+This function takes two fit objects from the `survtmle` package and calculates the difference and standard errors of the cumulative hazard (or mean) incidence at a specified time for a specified effect modifying variable using their influence curves.